-- I work in practice near Petworth offering day time and evening appointments.
+- I work in practice near Petworth offering day time appointments.
 Free initial consultation available.

 - I have a wealth of life experiences and I worked for nearly six years as a voluntary counsellor in an agency in Surrey.
 I also worked at The Eaves In Godalming for 3 years in private practice.
 I worked with survivors of abuse in an organisation in West Sussex for 3 years.

 - I practice from home in a rural area in the South Downs within reach of Petworth, Billingshurst, Midhurst, Northchapel, Chichester and Pulborough.
 I work with individuals covering any type of life issue under the BACP code of ethics and have insurance and supervision.
 I am accessible by car and you can park in my drive.

 - I also offer supervision as I am a qualified supervisor.If you would like to know more, please look at my web site. www.counsellingpetworth.co.uk

 Counselling can help you find your own resourcefulness, give insight into your problems and help you make changes that are helpful.
 It can help resolve difficulties and improve relationships.